Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Evaluating and incorporating technology advancements should be an ongoing project.
 For best results, businesses should roll out new solutions before they're perfected to gain and use customer feedback to improve future iterations.

-3. Product life cycles are shortening.
+3. Innovation cycles are accelerating.

 Did You Know?Did you know